Goat Cheese Sun-Dried Tomato Pizza with Basil

 A long time ago, in a galaxy far away, there was a pizza place in Century City, California that back in the 1980s, I used to go there with my friends for lunch when I was working at Cantor Fitzgerald as a telecommunications manager.
 We got to talking to the owner, Johhny, one day and found out that he was from New York and had missed the pizza from home, so he made it his mission in life to make a pizza his people would be proud of.
 The flour he used was shipped from New York.
 I asked what made the crust so good and he said milk.

-Skip ahead to about three years ago when I was seeing a therapist in Glendale, California and there was a pizza place in the lobby.
-One day, I was early and hungry so I got a piece of their goat cheese and sun-dried tomato pizza.
+Skip ahead to about three years ago when I was seeing a therapist in Glendale, California, and there was a pizza place in the lobby.
+One day, I was early and hungry so I got a piece of goat cheese and sun-dried tomato pizza.
 Oh my goodness!
-I thought I was in heaven and I got that pizza whenever they had it available.
+I thought I was in heaven, and I got that pizza whenever they had it available.
 Sadly, the place didn’t last very long and closed – leaving me without my favorite pizza.
 I decided to find another place that made it.
-Wasn’t I surprised to find out that indeed, the place I loved so many years ago was still going strong in Century City and was the maker of my beloved pizza!
+Wasn’t I surprised to find out that, indeed, the place I loved so many years ago was still going strong in Century City and was the maker of my beloved pizza?

 Rich, Buttery Crust